yoandm/fruga/Readme.md

 Fruga is a static website generator.

 I've to write some documentation.
+I need to implement an error management for templates.

 You can try to generate a website using an example website :